 What was intended to be a simple beach day ultimately inspired Bernard Cohen to take the entrepreneurial plunge and start Chip-Down with his co-founder, Joseph Ricciardi.
 They were the $10,000 winners of The Henry A. Panasci Jr. Competition out of the University at Buffalo in 2017, and now they have their sights on expanding distribution to some of the biggest names in retail.
 Oh yeah, and they’re doing all this while studying for their MBA.

-Learn more about Bernard, Joseph, and Chip-Down in today’s Founder Friday!
+Learn more about Bernard, Joseph, and the Chip-Down game in today’s Founder Friday!

 How did your startup, well, start up?